singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 ```

 ### Executing Commands
 The [`exec`](docs-exec) command allows you to execute a custom command within a container by specifying the image file.
-For instance, to list the root (`/`) of our `hello-world.img` image, we could do the following:
+For instance, to list the root (`/`) of our `hello-world.simg` image, we could do the following:

 ```
-$ singularity exec hello-world.img ls /
+$ singularity exec hello-world.simg ls /
 anaconda-post.log  etc	 lib64	     mnt   root  singularity  tmp bin		   home  lost+found  opt   run	 srv	      usr dev		   lib	 media	     proc  sbin  sys	      var